aditya-suripeddi/covstats/README.md

  5. Run `/path/to/covstats$ go run server.go"` to start the server

- 6. In browser go to `localhost:1323/swagger/index.html` to understand the APIs ( alternatively import covstats.postman_collection.json in postman) and to make calls to server for response.
+ 6. In browser go to `localhost:1323/swagger/index.html` to understand the APIs ( alternatively import covstats.postman_collection.json in postman) to make calls to server for response.

  7. From swagger you can test the APIs.
 Set `lat:16.3` and `lon:80.4` for reverse gecoding API use case.